Coping with Loneliness as a Gay Man: How to Build Real Connection

 The Impact of Growing Up Feeling “Different”

-For many gay men, loneliness starts long before adulthood.
-Even in loving families, there’s often an early awareness of being different.
-That sense of not quite fitting in—whether with peers, family, or cultural expectations—can shape how you relate to others for years to come.
+For many gay men, loneliness begins long before adulthood.
+Even in loving families, there can be an early awareness of being different.
+That sense of not quite fitting in with peers, family, or cultural expectations can shape how you relate to others for years.

 Rejection and the Fear of Emotional Vulnerability